Fleli/PMax/Sources/PMaxCompiler/_Docs/Libraries.md

 A `.hmax` file contains is PMax-parsable, so it uses the exact same lexer, parser and tree converter as the main compiler.
 However, it would be semantically meaningless to a compiler.

 Just like a `.pmax` file, the `.hmax` files' top levels contain function and struct declarations.
 For it to be valid, the function's first statement must be a declaration on the form `Label l;`, where `l` is a placeholder for the function's entry label.
-After this, a declaration on the form `Code c = str` where `str` is a placeholder for a string (wrapped in `"`) that contains the full assembly code for the function.
+After this, the preprocessor expects an assignment on the form `assign asm = str` where `str` is a placeholder for a string (wrapped in `"`) that contains the full assembly code for the function.